 The Biophysics Institute (IBF) was established in May 2001 from the merging of five research centres of Italy's National Research Council (CNR).
 The Institute is based in Genoa and has four separate research divisions located in Milan, Pisa, Palermo and Trento.

-The Institute is directed by Dr. Giuseppe Zucchelli and currently has a staff of 97, comprising 52 research scientists, 29 technical staff and 16 administrative & support staff.
-In addition, approximately 65 research fellows, doctoral students and trainees are currently involved in IBF’s research activity.
+The Institute is directed by Dr. Michael Pusch and currently has a staff of 95, comprising 53 research scientists, 27 technical staff and 15 administrative & support staff.
+In addition, approximately 90 Research Associates, fellows, doctoral students and trainees are currently involved in IBF’s research activity.

-IBF has research links with academic and research institutions in over 20 European and non-European countries, as well as numerous well-established contacts with Italian research teams from universities and other organizations.
+IBF has research links with academic and research institutions in many European and non-European countries, as well as numerous well-established contacts with Italian research teams from universities and other organizations.

 IBF’s mission is to apply methodologies and techniques typical of the physical sciences to the study of the structure and functions of biological systems.